teamr3/eml_uberdriver/docs/source/client.rst

 Using it is very simple, simply construct one with two parameters: the i2c bus and address of the Due.

-There are 3 main functions:
+There are 5 main functions:

 * :cpp:func:`eml_uberdriver::ARDevice::openPinAsMotor`
 * :cpp:func:`eml_uberdriver::ARDevice::writeMicroseconds`
+* :cpp:func:`eml_uberdriver::ARDevice::openPinAsLimitSwitch`
+* :cpp:func:`eml_uberdriver::ARDevice::readLimitSwitch`
 * :cpp:func:`eml_uberdriver::ARDevice::openPinAsEncoder`

 .. warning::